The Psychology Behind AI DM Sales: Why It Works

 - Anchor to competitor pricing.
 "Most AI tools charge $500/month.
 Our approach is different."

 The AI uses anchoring in every pricing conversation.
 By the time the prospect hears the real number, it feels reasonable compared to the anchor.
+Use the ROI calculator to see what anchored pricing conversations mean for your revenue.

 Learn more about handling price objections with AI.